-For nearly 125 years, all the people of Trinity have been God’s Church on earth.
+For over 125 years, all the people of Trinity have been God’s Church on earth.
 Each of us is called to come together, to share the Gospel and to care for one another.
 Yes, we’re the church, together.

 The people of Trinity English Evangelical Lutheran Church first came together more than a century ago.
 In April of 1896, the Board of Home Missions for the General Synod of the Evangelical Lutheran Churches in the U.S.A. sent two of its pastors, the Rev. W. L. Tedrow of Ann Arbor, and the Rev. C. J. Kiefer of Three Rivers, to see if there was enough interest to start an English-speaking Lutheran congregation in Grand Rapids.
 There had been Lutheran congregations in Grand Rapids since 1856, but they worshiped in German, Swedish and Norwegian.
 The 62 charter members of Trinity came from a variety of backgrounds but shared a desire to worship and study the Bible in English.

 The people of Trinity conducted their first worship services on May 17, 1896, at the old Grand Rapids YMCA.
 In July they called Rev. Kiefer to serve as their minister.
 On December 9, 1896, Trinity was organized as a congregation of the General Synod, the oldest body of Lutherans in the United States.